What I’m Doing to Protect My Kids from Sexual Abuse

 When they’re old enough to hear it, my daughters and my son will know my story.
 It will be hard to tell them, hard to see that loss of innocence when they hear about the pain in their mother’s childhood.
 But by trusting them with my own suffering I hope they will also trust me with theirs.
 Because when we lead with an example of vulnerability and a willingness to share, when we create an environment where trust and love overshadow guilt and shame, we give the next generation a healing power that the world desperately needs.

 Natalie Greenfield is a mother, wife, business owner, musician, and sexual abuse advocate.
-Through her personal blog she shares stories of the longterm sexual abuse she suffered as a young teen.
-Natalie is blessed to be years down her road of healing and enjoys a full life in beautiful Northern Idaho with her husband, Wesley, their 3 young children and a chocolate lab.
+Through her personal blog she shares stories of the long-term sexual abuse she suffered as a young teen.
+Natalie is blessed to be years down her road of healing and enjoys a full life in beautiful Northern Idaho with her husband, Wesley, their three young children and a chocolate lab.
 You can follow Natalie at @NatalieGfield.

 This article was originally published on January 29, 2016 for the Religion News Service (RNS).
 Used with permission.